camunda-consulting/showroom-customer-onboarding/README.md

 4) Clone the 'camunda-cloud' branch of this repository to your local computer.

-5) Find the 'application.yaml' file located in src/main/resources and update the clusterId, clientId, and clientSecret values to reflect your recently created API credentials.
+5) (You can skip this part if you set up with docker, see below) Find the 'application.yaml' file located in src/main/resources and update the clusterId, clientId, and clientSecret values to reflect your recently created API credentials.
 Do not commit these changes to a public repository unless you are comfortable with other users potentially accessing your Camunda Cloud cluster.

 6) Clone the ['zeebe-dmn-worker' community extension repository](https://github.com/camunda-community-hub/zeebe-dmn-worker) and configure it with the same Camunda Cloud API credentials you used for the Showroom repository.
 Please reference the linked repository for detailed setup instructions.